Evans-dotcom/Data-Tools/Data_Dictionary.md

 Stores payment details for tickets purchased by customers
  <img width="914" height="341" alt="image" src="https://github.com/user-attachments/assets/227813d3-36dd-41e9-9281-821e77855423" />

 ---
  **Notes:**
 - Primary keys uniquely identify rows in each table.
-- Foreign keys (FK) connect relationships across tables (`songs → artists`, `user_favorites → users/songs`).
+Foreign keys (FK) connect relationships across tables (tickets → customers/events, payments → tickets).
-- This schema supports queries like:
+This schema supports queries like:
-  - "Find all songs liked by a user"
+- List all tickets purchased by a specific customer
-  - "List all songs by a specific artist"
+- Find all upcoming events after a specific date
+- Show total payments received for a given event"
-  and many more queries based on your criterion.
+- Display customer details and their purchased event names and many more queries based on your criteria.